 Everything You Need to Know About Emotional Support Cats

-With emotional support animals (ESAs), most people immediately think of dogs.
-But, an emotional support pet can be any animal or breed that comforts someone with anxiety, depression, or other mental health issues.
-This means that cats can be emotional support animals too.
+When it comes to emotional support animals (ESAs), most people immediately think of dogs.
+But an emotional support pet can be any animal or breed that comforts someone with anxiety, depression, or other mental health issues.
+This means that cats can be emotional support animals, too.

-Emotional support cats can offer a variety of benefits for their owners’ mental and emotional health.
+Emotional support cats can provide a variety of benefits for their owners’ mental and emotional health.
 For example, several studies have shown that cats can lower stress and blood pressure levels.
-ESAs can even help to decrease feelings of loneliness and offer benefits to individuals with post-traumatic stress disorder (PTSD).
+ESAs can also help decrease loneliness and benefit individuals with post-traumatic stress disorder (PTSD).

 An emotional support cat provides companionship, comfort, and emotional assistance to their owner.
-While an ESA can technically be any type of animal–such as a rabbit, miniature horse, etc–the most common types of emotional support animals are cats and dogs.
+While an ESA can technically be any type of animal — such as a rabbit or miniature horse — the most common types of emotional support animals are cats and dogs.

-Emotional support cats can help to reduce some of the negative symptoms concerning the handler’s psychological or emotional disabilities.
-For example, people who suffer from anxiety or depression may find that the companionship provided by a cat can relieve feelings of sadness, stress, and loneliness.
-They achieve this by helping to calm down their owners and reduce the emotional stress that they may be experiencing.
+Emotional support cats can help reduce some of the negative symptoms concerning the handler’s psychological or emotional disabilities.
+For example, people who suffer from anxiety or depression may find that a cat’s companionship relieves feelings of sadness, stress, and loneliness.
+They achieve this by calming down their owners and reducing their emotional stress.

 Benefits of Having a Support Cat for Companionship

 If you have a mental illness, like anxiety or depression, emotional support animals can be extremely beneficial.
 If your condition is more severe, you may consider getting a psychiatric service dog instead.
 The specific advantages provided by emotional support cats will vary from person to person, but some common benefits are: